DESCRIPTION OF BUSINESS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The consolidated financial statements include the accounts of Quanta Inc, and its 51% owned subsidiary, Medolife Rx, Inc. All intercompany balances and transactions have been eliminated in consolidation.

 The accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-As reflected in the accompanying financial statements, for the quarter ended March 31, 2021, the Company incurred a net loss of $2,948,486 and used cash in operating activities of $782,116, and at March 31, 2021, the Company had a stockholders’ deficit of $4,035,365.
+As reflected in the accompanying financial statements, for the nine months ended September 30, 2021, the Company incurred a net loss of $6,950,307 and used cash in operating activities of $3,216,914, and at September 30, 2021, the Company had a stockholders’ deficit of $4,798,703.
 These factors raise substantial doubt about the Company’s ability to continue as a going concern within one year of the date that the financial statements are issued.
 In addition, the Company’s independent registered public accounting firm, in its report on the Company’s December 31, 2020 financial statements, raised substantial doubt about the Company’s ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.

-At March 31, 2021, the Company had cash on hand in the amount of $313,525.
-Subsequent to March 31, 2021, the Company received $1,231,000 for subscriptions to purchase 73,895,644 shares of common stock.
+At September 30, 2021, the Company had cash on hand in the amount of $22,262.
 Management estimates that the current funds on hand will be sufficient to continue operations through the next six months.
 The Company’s ability to continue as a going concern is dependent upon improving its profitability and the continuing financial support from its shareholders.
 Management believes the existing shareholders or external financing will provide the additional cash to meet the Company’s obligations as they become due.
 No assurance can be given that any future financing, if needed, will be available or, if available, that it will be on terms that are satisfactory to the Company.
 Even if the Company is able to obtain additional financing, if needed, it may contain undue restrictions on its operations, in the case of debt financing, or cause substantial dilution for its stockholders, in the case of equity financing

 Use of estimates